-Standing and walking for 4 hours at a time while actively engaged in exams or procedures.
-Pushing and moving patients on/in stretchers and wheel chairs.
-Transferring patients to and from the exam table.
-Lifting/carrying and attaching extra exam table components for specific procedures.
+Physical Demands Code Standing F Standing and walking for 4 hours at a time while actively Walking F engaged in exams or procedures.
+Pushing and moving Reaching F patients on/in stretchers and wheel chairs.
+Transferring Lifting (up to 125 pounds with F patients to and from the exam table.
+Lifting/carrying and assistance) attaching extra exam table components for specific Manual Dexterity F procedures.
 Utilizing good body mechanics.
-Pushing heavy mobile imaging equipment throughout the hospital.
+Pushing heavy